 3.4 Modeling Linear Relationships

 If you knew the length of someone’s pinky (smallest finger), do you think you could predict that person’s height?
-Imagine collecting data on this and constructing a scatter plot of the points on graph paper.
+Imagine collecting data on this and constructing a scatter plot of the points.
 Then draw a line that appears to “fit” the data.
 For your line, pick two convenient points and use them to find the slope of the line.
 Find the y-intercept of the line by extending your line so it crosses the y-axis.
-Using the slopes and the y-intercepts, write your equation of “best fit.”
+Using the slope and the y-intercept, write your equation of “best fit.”
 According to your equation, what is the predicted height for a pinky length of 2.5 inches?
 You have just started the process of linear regression.

 Linear Regression